ccrma/chugins/Faust/README.md

 foo.compile("osc.dsp");
 ```

 Next, the `v` method can be called at anytime to change the value of a specific parameter defined on the Faust object that is specified by its path (`v` stands for "value"; we chose this abbreviation in anticipation that most program will invoke this method often).
-For example, here we create a sine wave oscillator whose only parameter is its frequency (`freq`) and we set it to 440Hz:
+For example, here we create a sine wave oscillator whose only parameter is its frequency (`freq`) and we set it to 440 Hz:

 ```
 foo.eval(`